Wednesday, September 25, 2024

 Rest in Peace Dear Cousin, I Wish I Could Have Known You...

 As many of you know I had been on the hunt for my cousin.
 I had miraculously found her seven years ago after years and years of searching for her but in the end she did not desire to communicate with me or our daughters, an unbelievable and great disappointment.
 I always hoped I would run into her at a restaurant in the city, I knew what she looked like through her social media.
 She did communicate with Janie and Joycie for a bit through social media and then went off radar.
 In one of her first communications she asked, How in the world did you find me?!
 She had lived within an hour of me for years, she lamented to Joycie in writing how she missed the country where she grew up with her grandparents on a ranch riding horses not far from here.
 I pictured her personality and even appearance much like Rosalind Russell in the old movie, 'Auntie Mame'.
-Seven years ago when our daughter wrote how old I was she quickly wrote...A mere child.
+Seven years ago when our daughter wrote how old I was (EDIT: I was in my late 50s) she quickly wrote...A mere child.
 She had some salty choice words for my grandfather when told my grandfather on that German side had disowned me too, she then wrote gently...People don't have to be mean like that.
 She is an only child as I am also an only child, we're cousins on the German side, my father's side.
 We had never met, she was not mentioned hardly ever, her mother was estranged from my German grandfather after my Uncle Wesley tragically died when my cousin was a baby.
 She was a good nineteen years older than I and she had no children and was unmarried when she passed away.
 Though we had never met, we had many of the same characteristics, it's uncanny...She was an artist, majored in art history, loved animals and a conservative, she enjoyed writing, her reviews and marks are everywhere and prolific.
 She actually raised butterflies in the back of her home in one of the most expensive neighborhoods if not the most expensive in the city, fed the possums in her backyard, kept colorful garden clogs by the back door, a beautiful large lush yard, loved her large dog.
 Her achievements were great on this green earth, she designed and made many things, even opened up a factory in downtown where the plastics she used to design walls and ballroom floors in notable places were actually made.
 She at one time was a buyer for a major department store.

 She was tall like her father, my uncle: My dad's brother.
 Uncle Wesley was ten years older than my dad and is pictured in this photo from a 1940 college yearbook.
 My dad and my uncle had a very similar handsome face but my dad was shorter than his brother, I am also shorter, and we had the same brunette features, her dad married a brunette much like my mom he met in college, she is pictured on this very same yearbook page.